joaco91rc/imake3d/README.md

 ### Simulation of the Purchase Process in an e-commerce web application

 This link shows us how to simulate the process of a purchase in our E-commerce Web application https://im.ge/i/FWCl6M

+### Demo Web E-Commerce
+This Link can provide you a simple demo from the e-commerce Web. https://joaco91rc.github.io/imake3dAlvarez/